 Compared to the previous "August 2023" forecasting round, oil market assumptions have been slightly revised upward as a result of currently high oil prices.
 Oil prices are expected to stabilize at US\$90 per barrel by the end of the year.
 This will be facilitated by the extension of production cuts by Saudi Arabia and Russia in the amount of 1.3 million barrels per day until the end of this year.
 Thus, a slight market shortage will build up in the fourth quarter of 2023 (Graph 3).
 Next year, oil prices are expected to gradually decline due to increased production by non-OPEC+ countries, as well as reduced demand for energy, which is associated with the prospect of weak global economic growth.
-Along with this, according to EIA estimates, gasoline consumption in the United States is st -the preceding forecast as part of the "August 2023" forecasting round is shown in the parenthesis expected to decline in 2024 to its lowest level in the last two decades, which will also result in the weakening demand for oil (Graph 4).
+Along with this, according to EIA estimates2, gasoline consumption in the United States is expected to decline in 2024 to its lowest level in the last two decades, which will also result in the weakening demand for oil (Graph 4).

-&lt;sup>2 EIA STEO November 2023 Report
+2 EIA STEO November 2023 Report